inno-devops-labs/S24-core-course-labs/app_python/README.md

 Note that docker image is only pushed if the action is run on a commit to `main` branch.
 The docker image is not pushed when the pull request checks are run.

+# Visits metric

+Visit metric is available on `/visits` route.